 - The beneficial use of Deadlines (target dates)

-- Minimizing the use of date constraints (fixed dates): how they make your program schedule rigid unnecessarily and maintenance-hungry
+- Minimizing the use of date constraints (fixed dates): How they make your program schedule rigid and wreck forecasts

-- Creating complete and correct network logic: importance of identifying all dependencies within each subproject schedule (intra-dependencies) as well as between the projects (inter-dependencies or 'handoffs')
+- Creating complete and correct network logic: Identify all dependencies within each project schedule (intra-dependencies) as well as between (inter-dependencies or 'handoffs')

 - Rolling wave approach: Look-ahead window for detailed planning.
 How many months ahead?